 30 minutes for under 12′s and 45 minutes for over 12′s and adults.
 This is just a guide and students are free to choose either of these lengths that they prefer.

 My timetables work on a weekly basis though fortnightly lessons can be organized as well.
-Special arrangements can be made for adults who can’t get locked into a regular time each week.
+Casual lessons can be organised for adults who can’t get locked into a regular time each week.

 No equipment is necessary for the first lesson.
 Within the first month a student should have a set of sticks(5a), a practice pad, a folder and notepad.
 I recommend having access to a full drum kit (electronic or acoustic) to practice within the first 3 months of lessons for maximum development.
 All sheet music is provided.
 All sheet music and audio and video files are delivered electronically so access to a computer is necessary.
 If a student decides to do examinations then the course book for this will need to be purchased separately.